bacadra/pulsar-navigation-panel/README.md

 ## Highlight section

 For each header, the package can create a marker to highlight the line text in the editor.
 The marker style can be customized.
-Markers can be turned off or on with the command `navigation-panel:markers` or by right-clicking on the panel and using the `Toggle markers`.
+Markers can be turned off or on with the command `navigation-panel:markers-toggle` or by right-clicking on the panel and using the `Toggle markers`.

 For most languages, flags have been implemented that allow the use of "important" (red colour) and "technical" (green colour).
 For how to use them, see the section on that language.
 Of course, the flags can be used in any language concept, e.g. to mark chapters to be checked as red (i.e. important) and finished chapters as green (i.e. technical).